straz/artificialtrust/_articles/superintelligence.md

 The nature of how we perceive those threats has evolved over time.

-For nearly a century after the invention of the automobile, people saw the dominant threat play out: mostly in terms of highway safety.
+For nearly a century after the invention of the automobile, people saw the dominant threat play out... mostly in terms of highway safety.
 We sought security through legal battles and engineering breakthroughs around crumple zones, traffic signals, seat belts, antilock brakes, and exploding gas tanks.

-In the latter half of the century, automobiles gradually turned our attention to threats to our oil supply, mostly in the middle east.
+In the latter half of the century, our love for automobiles gradually turned our attention to threats to our oil supply, mostly in the middle east.
 We sought security through complex geopolitics and sometimes wars to protect our dependence on petroleum.

 Finally, after so much effort on the first two threats, we are only recently coming to terms with climate change.
-The climate is a latecomer to the threat board.
+Global environmental disaster is a latecomer to the threat board.
 It has been largely ignored for a century.

 ### Artificially trustworthy